About once a week, we get a client demanding that their ex endure supervised visitation.

 How do I explain to the Judge that my case needs to have supervised visitation for the other parent?

-- For example, you are concerned about drug use by the other parent.
+- For example, drug use by the other parent.

-- As another example, CPS is involved with your ex and your children.
+- As another example, CPS gets involved with your ex and your children.

 - The other parent is homeless or does not have accommodations for the children.
-Tell the judge why your case should is one where visits should be supervised.
+Tell the judge why your case should be one where visits should warrant supervision.

 When should I call a lawyer?

 How do I prepare for supervised visitation?